ucsf-wynton/wynton-website-hpc/docs/scheduler/sge-envvars.md

 ## Example

-To see all environment variable available to a job, submit the following test job:
+To see all environment variable available to a job, submit a job that calls `env`:

 ```sh
 $ cd ~/test/